 A lady unknown to us attended all the hearings to serve as an independent witness to assure that the process proceded in a regular and just manner.
 She submitted a certified statement to the officials emphasizing that throughout the hearings Vickie demonstrated the presence of much fear that her children would be stolen by the police in the U.S., but this certificate was placed by the officials among papers that were deemed: “of little importance.”
 This also, in my opinion, consititues fraud.

 Also, the Swiss officials falsified our statements, above all in the key question regarding the electronic checking of our passports in Ft.
-Lauderdale, Florida, a check that never took place.
-(9) However, they lied, and made as though it took place, and as though we passed the border there in a normal manner, in stead of needing to flee for fear.
+Lauderdale, Florida, a check that never took place. ((I dealt with this point in the preceeding document, called: “A brief resumé …)) However, they lied, and made as though it took place, and as though we passed the border there in a normal manner, in stead of needing to flee for fear.
 Supporting themselves above all on this lie, they concluded that our fears were unfounded.
 This also, in my opinion, consititues fraud.

 Besides that, during the session where the officials presented us with their formal declaration of rejection, they cited additional stipulations beyond the definition of what was presented before the proceedings.
 I took notes by hand while I listened to every word of the discourse.
 From my notes, the key points are the following: A true refugee (by the broadened definition) is a person who:

 - was unable to secure protection from the authorities in his own country of origin,

 - tried to defend himself in every possible way before leaving his country,

 - left his country as the only way to guarantee his safety,